ziw/classroom-emotion-student-client/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To test the camera feature on your mobile device, run `HTTPS=true yarn start`.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />